 Can Letters From Friends and Family Help My Disability Case at a Hearing?

-Applicants for Social Security disability benefits will often ask a friend or family member to write a letter explaining why the applicant can't work.
-These supportive letters become part of the official record.
-Administrative Law Judges (ALJs) can then review the letters and ask you questions about them at a disability hearing.
+People who are applying for Social Security disability benefits will often ask a friend or family member to write a letter explaining why they can't work.
+These supportive letters become part of the case file, allowing administrative law judges (ALJs) to review the letters and ask you questions about them at a disability hearing.

 Who Should I Ask to Write a Disability Letter?